dcpb0/Chromosome-domains/README.md

 Includes the scripts and datasets used for the modeling part of the project.

 3) Chromosome_tracing
 Contains the scripts used to analyze the chromosome tracing data.
+The scripts were tested using MATLAB R2024b.

 Some of the scripts were adapted and modified from Sawh et al., 2020.
 Please refer to individual script headers for additional details on modifications and usage.